-Green mortgages give you discounted mortgage rates once you upgrade the overall energy rating of your home.
+Green mortgages, in the UK, are mortgages that support energy-efficient homes.
+Depending on your mortgage lender, your green mortgage may yield benefits such as discounted mortgage rates once you upgrade the overall energy rating of your home.

 Why sign up for a green mortgage?

-To help deliver these green mortgages, the government has announced a £5 million Green Home Finance innovation fund that will facilitate the financial industry to bring more ‘environmentally-friendly’ mortgage loans to market.
+The government’s £5 million Green Home Finance innovation fund will help deliver these green mortgages, facilitating the financial industry to bring more ‘environmentally-friendly’ mortgage loans to market.

 Who is eligible for a green mortgage?

-Eligibility for a green mortgage varies from lender to lender, however all lenders will require the property you wish to purchase to have a high energy efficiency rating on its Energy Performance Certificate (EPC) to qualify for a lower rate mortgage.
+Whether you wish to purchase or remortgage, eligibility for a green mortgage varies from lender to lender.
+However all lenders will require properties to have a high energy efficiency rating on its Energy Performance Certificate (EPC) to qualify for a lower rate mortgage.
 Your eligibility for a green mortgage depends on this.

 What is an EPC?